-1. I have delivered lecture to PhD students on Decolonizing Global Health as part of an introductary course in Global Health
+1. I have delivered lecture to PhD students on Decolonizing Global Health as part of an introductary course in Global Public Health

 2. I teach about thematic analysis and meta-ethnography in the Qualitative Methods course for the Master's in Public Health Sciences at KI